-NMFS conducted an analysis of right whale distribution in historic times and in recent years, and stated that principal habitat requirements for right whales is dense concentrations of prey (Clapham et al. 2006), and on this basis proposed two areas of critical habitat: one in the southeastern Bering Sea and another south of Kodiak Island (70 FR 66332, 2 November 2005).
-In 2006, NMFS issued a final rule designating these two areas as northern right whale critical habitat, one in the Gulf of Alaska and one in the Bering Sea (71 FR 38277, 6 July 2006; Fig. 42).
+NMFS conducted an analysis of right whale distribution in historic times and in recent years, and stated that principal habitat requirements for right whales are dense concentrations of prey (Clapham et al. 2006), and on this basis proposed two areas of critical habitat: one in the southeastern Bering Sea and another south of Kodiak Island (70 FR 66332, 2 November 2005).
+In 2006, NMFS issued a final rule designating these two areas as northern right whale critical habitat, one in the Gulf of Alaska and one in the Bering Sea (71 FR 38277, 6 July 2006; Fig. 39).
 In 2008, NMFS redesignated the same two areas as eastern North Pacific right whale critical habitat under the newly recognized species name, E. japonica.

 There are no known current threats to the habitat of this population, although this partly reflects a lack of information about the current distribution and habitat requirements of right whales in the eastern North Pacific, as well as about the location and nature of any potential threats to the animal or its environment.
-However, there has been recent interest in oil/gas exploration with possible development in the "North Aleutian Basin" area, which occurs in Bristol Bay and overlaps and extends beyond designated North Pacific right whale critical habitat.
-The Mineral Management Service is supporting a series of surveys from 2007-2009 to better understand right whale distribution in this area so that potential impacts and mitigation measures can be better assessed.
+The Department of the Interior has designated areas within the southeastern Bering Sea, including areas designated as right whale critical habitat, as one of their outer continental shelf oil and gas lease areas.
+This planning area, referred to as the North Aleutian Basin, was not included in the current 2012-2017 National lease schedule by the Bureau of Ocean Energy Management, and there are no residual active leases from past sales.
+The Mineral Management Service (currently Bureau of Ocean Energy Management) supported a series of surveys from 2007-2009 to better understand right whale distribution in this area so that potential impacts and mitigation measures can be better assessed.